Use a Domain You Already Own (Domain Mapping)

 If you have email on your domain, there are a few more steps to make this work now that your name servers point here.
 See our guide on how to update your email records.

-Instructions for popular domain providers
+Instructions for common domain providers

 You can usually change your name servers at your domain registrar’s website, but the process is different for each registrar.
 Instructions for popular registrars are available below: